sharonyouchunxue/3D-house-project/README.md

 ## Setup and Installation
 ### Clone the Repository
-Clone the project repository to your local machine using the following command (replace `<your-username>` with your GitHub username):
+Clone the project repository to your local machine using the following command (replace `<your-username>` with your GitHub username)

 # Setup and Installation